 Survey finds less than 1/2 of Americans concerned about poor posture.

-The survey asked people about their level of concern regarding potential health consequences of mobile device use, such as eye strain and carpal tunnel.
-Only 47 percent responded that they were concerned about poor posture and its impact on their health.
+The survey asked participants how concerned they were about potential health repercussions of mobile device use, such as eye strain and carpal tunnel syndrome.
+Only 47 percent expressed worry about bad posture and its influence on their health.
 But as a trainer, it’s something Melendez can spot right away.
 “I see a lot of people compensating for poor posture with short steps, rounded shoulders, walking with their head and neck down,” said Melendez.

 Being even slightly misaligned can put a lot of strain on the body.
 In fact, for every inch your head moves in front of your body, 10 pounds of pressure is added to your shoulders.
 “If, for example, your head is four inches in front of your body when you’re looking down at your phone, that’s like having a child sitting on your shoulders that whole time,” said Melendez.